ginschel/slavo_lingo_src/medžukurs_gramatyka.md

-# Conjugation of to be and the Nominative Case
+# Conjugation of to be

 ## Welcome to the course!